blinky1994/notflix/README.md

 ![notflix](https://user-images.githubusercontent.com/56903269/209973264-8c485c1b-0ad6-4164-933b-7021eaacd14a.png)

 # User authentication
 For user authentication, I used Magic Auth (https://magic.link/docs/home/welcome) to provide a passwordless login which uses email verification.
-Magic Auth provides a DID token which I later used to create a JSON web token to authenticate the user.
+Magic Auth provides a DID (Decentralized ID) token which I later used to create a JSON web token to authenticate the user.
 The user will be automatically be signed out if no cookies are created.

 # Youtube API
 I obtained video data from the Youtube API and due to the API limit, I saved the data in a JSON format and used them for the videos page so it is not dynamic (A dynamic videos page was the initial plan but I ran out of limit as mentioned before).